-Secure Water Treatment (SWaT) is a testbed for research in the area of cyber security.
+Secure Water Treatment (SWaT), officially launched on 18 Mar 2015, is a testbed for research in the area of cyber security.
 The testbed, funded by MINDEF, is utilised by two projects, namely, Cyber Physical System Protection and Advancing Security of Public Infrastructure using Resilience and Economics.
 Both projects targeted the protection of Cyber Physical Systems (CPS) such as those for water treatment, power generation and distribution, and oil and natural gas refinement.
 The testbed will serve as a key asset for researchers in Singapore and abroad who are aiming at the design of secure CPS.

 SWaT consists of a modern six-stage process.
 The process begins by taking in raw water, adding necessary chemicals to it, filtering it via an Ultrafiltration (UF) system, de-chlorinating it using UV lamps, and then feeding it to a Reverse Osmosis (RO) system.
 A backwash process cleans the membranes in UF using the water produced by RO.
 The cyber portion of SWaT consists of a layered communications network, Programmable Logic Controllers (PLCs), Human Machine Interfaces (HMIs), Supervisory Control and Data Acquisition (SCADA) workstation, and a Historian.
 Data from sensors is available to the SCADA system and recorded by the Historian for subsequent analysis.

 Click here for a virtual tour of SWaT

 In the first phase of this research, models of SWaT will be created using advanced tools such as LabView and Simulink.
 Models so created will be used to conduct initial experiments aimed at understanding the response of SWaT to a variety of cyber attacks.
 Attacks by insiders and outsiders will be considered.
 This first round of experiments will lead to an understanding of the strengths and weaknesses of the existing defense mechanism in SWaT.